www.self-construct.com

 Fifth, people are often confused about the difference between earnest wishing and earnest effort.
 Let me expand on that dilemma now.
 The misunderstanding around the role of earnestness is created by the following process: when couples are in crisis and they move through the crisis by fighting, talking or therapy, what allows them to have the courage to tackle the crisis is an earnest wish for the relationship to continue.
 When the crisis is resolved, wondrous feelings of closeness occur and are inadvertently tied to the earnest wishing rather than the earnest effort.
 This is the result of the way our brain is designed.
 Earnest wishing is a strong feeling and it attaches to the joy of resolution within our minds leading us to believe that one causes the other.
 The crisis passes, the fears recede, the couple’s earnest wishing subsides and the two go about their business.
 When troubles reoccur, they will leap to the wrongheaded assumption that all they have to do is regenerate that earnest wishing.
 But when they do, nothing improves.
 If the couple can understand that it is the focused effort that brought about the euphoric sense of closeness, it becomes easier for them to imagine that ongoing relationship work can lead to greater closeness in addition to fewer crises.
 Churching helps couples learn that earnest wishing motivates the focused effort necessary for change, but it cannot replace it.

 Sixth, many people (perhaps more often men) feel very reassured by the idea that, for at least an hour a week, they know just what they are supposed to do with respect to putting work into a relationship.
-In this way, tackling the novel work of churching your love can paradoxically reduce the otherwise overwhelming, albeit vague, sense that there are myriad things we should be doing at all times.
+In this way, tackling the novel work of churching your love can paradoxically reduce the otherwise overwhelming, albeit vague, sense that there are myriad "romantic" things we should be doing at all times.
 So, when two people agree to limit the grinding and polishing efforts to a couple of hours on a Sunday morning, no one has to fear hearing the “we have to talk” phrase coming at them willy-nilly throughout the week.

 Seventh, because churching serves as a container limiting the amount of time and energy the couple dedicates to working on their attachment, the structure and schedule provide much of the willpower needed to sustain the work.
 Making something a routine always makes it easier to initiate.